shrinha/Spam-Filter-Using-Naive-Bayes/README.md

 The script calculates the probability of each word being a part of spam message and finally ppredicts whether the input message is a spam or ham https://github.com/shrinha/Spam-Filter-Using-Naive-Bayes/blob/99f222eb2c10c314057f1558d6f2192b1ac2fb0e/Naive%20Bayes%20Spam%20Filter.py#L91

+## Colaboratory

+The ipynb file has been provided to show the building of the model which has been later trained.
+The trained model is pickled and used in app.py for deployment on stremlit